klamma/ar-for-eu-book/README.md

 Please do not commit this change!
 Now build the page locally with

-    jekyll serve
+    bundle exec jekyll serve

- Navigate your browser to `http://localhost:4000/Online-Buch/` to check results while you develop.
+ Navigate your browser to `http://localhost:4000/ar-for-eu-book/` to check results while you develop.

 # Description